SeanQuinn781/LogViz/README.md

 5. To switch to a different log file / map use the "Log Buttons" on the right side of the Map UI

-## Gunicorn/ Systemd service

-See documentation and scripts in /app/gunicorn_config
+To optionally deploy as a Gunicorn/ Systemd service See documentation and scripts in /app/gunicorn_config